joren485/blog/_drafts/aur-packages-expired-domains.md

     pkgname = zoom
     ```

-As we are interested in the URLs of the installation files of a package, we are looking for the `source` variables.
-The `source` variable defines the location of the installation files as an array.
+As we are interested in the URLs of the installation files of a package, we are looking for the `source` variable.
+The `source` variable defines the URLs (and filenames) to the necessary installation files.
+During installation, the URLs in the `source` are downloaded and installed (using functions provided in the `PKGBUILD`).
 For example, Zoom has one source: `https://cdn.zoom.us/prod/5.12.2.4816/zoom_x86_64.pkg.tar.xz`.

-Architecture-specific sources can be defined using an architecture-specific array (e.g. `source_x86_64`).
+Packages can define multiple URLs and filenames in the `source` variables.
+Packages can also specify architecture-specific sources by using an architecture-specific array (e.g. `source_x86_64`).

 ### Getting all `.SRCINFO` files
 At the time of writing, there are _85793_ packages in the AUR (the AUR provides a list of all packages at [https://aur.archlinux.org/packages.gz](https://aur.archlinux.org/packages.gz)).
 We will need to somehow get the `.SRCINFO` for each of them.

 The AUR has an [API](https://wiki.archlinux.org/title/Aurweb_RPC_interface).
 However, the API has [a rate limit of 4000 requests per day](https://wiki.archlinux.org/title/Aurweb_RPC_interface#Limitations) (per IP address), making it unsuited for getting a full copy of the AUR.

 Luckily, since July of this year, Arch Linux provides [an official mirror of the AUR](https://github.com/archlinux/aur) on GitHub.
-This is a huge repository (with a whopping _106670_ branches), that we can clone to get a full local copy (i.e. the `PKGBUILD` and `.SRCINFO` files) of the AUR.
+This is a huge repository (with a whopping _106670_ branches), that we can clone to get a full local copy (i.e. the `PKGBUILD` and `.SRCINFO` files of all packages) of the AUR.
 We can than use a library like [GitPython](https://gitpython.readthedocs.io/en/stable/index.html) to automatically traverse the Git repository and get the `.SRCINFO` file for each package:

 ```python
 from git import Repo